Solina’s engagement to sustainable food solutions

 One of Solina’s headline commitments is Sustainability, which we are resolved to achieve at every level across all our operations.
 True to this pledge, in 2018 we joined forces with other food industry members in the Sustainable Spices Initiative (SSI) to drive forward sustainable sourcing in this sector.
 The goal is to rethink Solina’s entire approach to spice procurement and reorganise it to support key sustainability concerns.

-Safeguarding the future of the spice-growing community
+Safeguarding the spice-growing community

 The SSI is a worldwide association of major food industry players who share the same goal of achieving sustainability in global spice production and trade.
 The SSI’s focus on four key areas – traceability, food safety & quality, securing the supply, and corporate social responsibility – ties in with the UN’s 17 Sustainable Development Goals for the planet.